 There can be no denying Sofia Coppola’s status as an auteur.
 Even her detractors, who critique her perceived laconic pacing and dreamy aesthetic, testify to her unique vision.
 A Sofia Coppola film is instantly identifiable from a single frame, and that should not be underestimated.
 Coppola has always has a clear concept of what she wants to create.
 Her latest effort, The Beguiled, using the original source text as well as the 1971 adaptation as inspiration, is no exception.

-Set in the Antebellum South, the film, while adhering to Coppola’s long-established aesthetic, is a marked departure in both tone and sound.
+Set in the Antebellum South, The Beguiled, while adhering to Coppola’s long-established aesthetic, is a marked departure in both tone and sound.
 Frequently veering into melodrama, the film demonstrates a clear progression in Coppola’s direction.

 Miss Martha Farnsworth (a tremulous Nicole Kidman) is, despite the close proximity of battle with regular gunshots and cannon fire providing the background sound, determined to continue to run her school.
 While many of the children have left, five, along with fellow teacher Miss Edwina (Kirsten Dunst) continue to tend the house, gardens, and attend lessons.
 While collecting mushrooms, young Amy (Oona Laurence) discovers deserter Corporal John McBurney (Colin Farrell), injured and close to death.
 Amy, despite her knowledge of his Union affiliation, aids him, inviting him to the school house to recuperate.